BorisDudkin/FinTech_Module7_ETF_Analysis_SQL_Python/README.md

-# ETF Analyser with SQL and Python
+# ETF Analyzer with SQL and Python

-### Real Estate Analyser proides investors with data visualization techniques, including aggregation, interactive visualizations, and geospatial analysis, to find properties that are viable investment opportunities in the San Francisco market.
-This tool can be used to explore and detect potential real estate investment opportunities in any other locations too.
+### ETF Analyzer combines the analytical power of Python, Pandas, and Structured Query Language (SQL) to assist you in making informed investment decisions in single stocks or ETFs.

 ---